A Discretionary Housing Payment (DHP) could help you if your benefit doesn't cover your rent.

 - We'll pay your benefit to your rent account if you're a council tenant

-- We'll send you a bank credit payment every four weeks if you rent from a social or private landlord.
+- We'll send a bank credit payment every four weeks if you rent from a social or private landlord.

 What if I don't agree with your decision?